Kennuel/dgapScraper/README.md

 # dgapScraper
+This projects intends to gather financial news about companies together with its impact on their corresponding stock course.

 ## Running and Building
-To Start the Docker Compose run the _buildAllAndRun.ps1_ File inside powershell.
+To start the Docker Compose run the _buildAllAndRun.ps1_ File inside powershell.
 It automates all building and running of the docker commands.

-via the flag ```-rebuild``` you can choose which docker container should be rebuild.
+via the flag ```-rebuild``` you can choose which docker container should be rebuild from the sources.
 If the ```-rebuild``` option is missing all containers will be new build.

 If the ```-rebuild``` option is empty or none only ```docker-compose down``` and ```docker-compose up``` will be run sequentially.